 Endorsement certificate: The EKCert of the device must validate through administrator-managed TPM intermediate CA certificates to an administrator-managed root CA certificate.
 If you choose this option, you must set up EKCA and EKRoot certificate stores on the issuing CA as described in the CA configuration section in this topic.

 Finally, decide which issuance policy to show in the issued certificate.
-By default, each enforcement type has an associated object identifier (also known as OID) that will be inserted into the certificate if it passes that enforcement type as described in the following table.
+By default, each enforcement type has an associated object identifier (OID) that will be inserted into the certificate if it passes that enforcement type, as described in the following table.
 Note that it is possible to choose a combination of enforcement methods.
-In this case, the CA will accept any of the attestation methods; however, the issuance policy OID will reflect all attestation methods that succeeded.
+In this case, the CA will accept any of the attestation methods, and the issuance policy OID will reflect all attestation methods that succeeded.